George Patton IV: Later life and death

-Family name
+Personal life

 Patton was the fourth in his line to be named George Smith Patton.
-His great-grandfather, the first George Smith Patton, was a colonel in the Confederate States Army during the American Civil War.
+His great-grandfather, the first George Smith Patton, was a colonel in the Confederate army during the American Civil War.
 Commanding a brigade at the Battle of Opequon, also known as the Third Battle of Winchester on September 19, 1864, he was wounded, captured and died.
 True to what would be a Patton family characteristic of never admitting defeat, Patton was mortally wounded in a nearly hopeless attempt to rally his men after his brigade had been shot to pieces and all his subordinate regiments' colors had been captured.
 Patton's grandfather, born George William Patton in 1856, changed his name to George Smith Patton in 1868, in honor of his father.
 Patton's father was George Smith Patton Jr., the renowned World War II general most famous for his command of the Third U.S. Army in Northwest Europe in 1944 and 1945.

 Though given the name Junior, Patton's father was actually the third George Smith Patton.
 For this reason, Patton was christened George Smith Patton IV.
 Following his father's death in 1945, Patton changed his legal name to George Smith Patton, dropping the Roman numerals.

-His eldest son, technically the fifth George S. Patton, is also known as George Smith Patton Jr., WW-II General Patton's young grandson, who still is living, has given interviews on the History Channel and the Military Channel, recalling his family heritage.
+His eldest son, technically the fifth George S. Patton, is also known as George Smith Patton Jr. The World War II General Patton's youngest grandson, who still is living, has given interviews on the History Channel and the Military Channel, recalling his family heritage.

 Another son, Robert H. Patton, has written a history of the Patton family: The Pattons: A Personal History of an American Family (Crown, 1994).

 His youngest son Benjamin Patton has written a family biography entitled Growing Up Patton: Reflections on Heroes, History, and Family Wisdom, which reflected on his grandfather and father's careers.
 Benjamin, a filmmaker, also recorded tapes of his father's memories of his own and his grandfather's experiences, and those tapes formed the basis of the book The Fighting Pattons by Brian M. Sobel.